jacomyal/sigma.js/CONTRIBUTING.md

 3. Test your contribution:

-    - Run the test suite locally: `npm run test && npm run e2e:test`
+    - Run the test suite locally: `npm run test`

 4. Submit your contribution: